-Information concerning specific Vermont stormwater permits, such as compliance status, project name, location, and permittee information can now be accessed through the ERT.
+Information concerning specific Vermont stormwater permits, such as compliance status, project name, location, permittee information and permit inquiries as part of property TITLE SEARCHES can now be accessed through the ERT.
 Users can tailor their search by entering one or more search criteria to narrow down results or produce a copy of the issued stormwater permit.

 - The 2017 Vermont Stormwater Management Manual went into effect on July 1, 2017.
 All applications received after 4:30 p.m. on Friday, June 30th, 2017 must comply with the new manual and use the forms available on the Application Materials page.
 Applications received on old forms may be returned to the applicant.
 The program appreciates your patience, as permits may require additional processing time during the transition.

 - Lake Champlain Phosphorus TMDL issued by EPA.
 Phosphorus offsets are no longer required for projects within the Lake Champlain basin.

 - Learn about the new Stormwater Municipal Roads Program and development of the new General Permit

 - All Applications MUST use new forms for both Construction Permits and State Stormwater Permits